louiswillems/louiswillems.github.io/_posts/2020-03-10-Applying-Data-Science-to-Ecommerce.md

 ### Feature Engineering

-For our classification problem, we will create the feature below:
+For our classification problem, we will create the features below:

 - RFM scores & clusters
 - Days between the last three purchases